 For Department of Defense (DoD), contractors and subcontractors, business as usual is no more.
 The federal government, which is increasingly reliant on external service providers to conduct business, has upped the ante when it comes to protecting controlled unclassified information (CUI) in nonfederal information systems and organizations.
 As of December 31, 2017, all federal government contractors were obligated to meet the Defense Acquisition Regulation Supplement (DFARS) minimum cybersecurity requirements or risk losing their contracts.
 Despite this past due deadline, many SMMs lack the knowledge and resources to upgrade their systems and are at a loss on how to meet these 110 new security requirements.
 Of important note, the Federal Acquisition Regulation, which applies to government contractors working on behalf of the General Services Administration (GSA) and the National Aeronautics and Space Administration (NASA), will soon include similar cybersecurity requirements.

-, a public-private partnership that delivers comprehensive, proven solutions to U.S. manufacturers, has been actively providing awareness and assistance to help U.S. manufacturers protect their information assets from the risks of cyberattacks.
+The MEP National Network, a public-private partnership that delivers comprehensive, proven solutions to U.S. manufacturers, has been actively providing awareness and assistance to help U.S. manufacturers protect their information assets from the risks of cyberattacks.
 The organization and its partners also serve as a national resource to U.S. manufacturers seeking to implement adequate security to safeguard stored, processed and transmitted Controlled Unclassified Information.

 Following are five of the most frequently asked questions I hear from SMMs about the federal government’s DFARS security guidelines.